 Figure 2: Using single-cell measurements of open chromatin (sciATAC-seq), we were able to order cells along developmental trajectories (left), predict single cell identities (middle), and tissue specific enhancers (right) (Cusanovich Reddington, Garfield et al, Nature, 2018)

-The Furlong group dissects general principles of genome regulation and enhancer function and how this drives cell fate decisions during development, focusing on organisational and functional properties of the genome.
+The Furlong group dissects fundamental principles of transcriptional regulation and how that drives cell fate decisions during development, focusing on organisational and functional properties of the genome.

 Previous and current research

-Precise regulation of gene expression is essential for almost all biological processes, and is a key driving force in development, evolution and disease.
-Expression states are initiated through diverse cues modulating transcription factor activity, which converge on cis regulatory elements such as enhancers.
+Precise regulation of gene expression is essential for almost all biological processes, and a key driving force in development, evolution and disease.
+Expression states are initiated through diverse cues modulating transcription factor activity, which converge on cis regulatory elements called enhancers.
 Enhancers thereby act as integration platforms to control specific patterns of expression, telling genes when and where to be expressed.
-Given their central role, mutations in enhancers often lead to devastating developmental defects and are becoming increasingly linked to human disease.
+Given their central role, mutations in enhancers often lead to devastating developmental defects and human disease.

-Our research focuses on dissecting general mechanisms of transcriptional regulation, including how the cis-regulatory genome is organised within the nucleus, and how chromatin state and transcription factor occupancy influence this process (Figure 1).
-We also investigate how natural sequence variation perturbs genome regulation, leading to specific phenotypes (Figure 2).
-Our work combines genomic, genetic, imaging and computational approaches to understand these processes, including the development of new genomic methods within the context of a multicellular embryo.
+Our research focuses on dissecting general mechanisms of genome regulation, including how the cis-regulatory genome is organised within the nucleus, and how chromatin state and transcription factors influence this process.
+Our work combines (single-cell) genomic, genetic, imaging and computational approaches to understand these processes, including the development of new genomic methods within the context of a multicellular embryo.